DMAP: A Distribution Map for Text: DMAP: A Distribution Map for Text

 where $\chi_{I_i}$ is the characteristic function equal to $1$ on $I_i$ and $0$ elsewhere, and $|I_i|$ is the length of interval $I_i$.
-This gives that ${\chi_i}/{|I_i|}$ is the function of integral $1$ taking value $0$ outside of $I_i$ and constant value on $I_i$.
+This gives that ${\chi_{I_i}}/{|I_i|}$ is the function of integral $1$ taking value $0$ outside of $I_i$ and constant value on $I_i$.
 Thus, $\hat D$ is a step function of integral one supported on $[0,1]$.
 Finally, we may make an entropy-weighted DMAP plot by splitting the unit interval into, for example, $k=40$ bins and averaging the value of $\hat D$ over each bin.
 Since the entropy is potentially very large, in practice we recommend clipping it at $\lambda=2$ for stability.

 The entropy $h_i$ can be viewed as the expected information obtained by revealing the next token $w_i$.
-Therefore, entropy weighting places more weight on the times when the choice of next token is more uncertain, and so we have more to learn.
+Therefore, entropy-weighting places more weight on the times when the choice of next token is more uncertain, and so we have more to learn.
 This amplifies the differences between our output distribution and the uniform distribution at $[0,1]$, by reducing the weight associated with times $i$ where the next token is known with extremely high probability, making DMAP a more sensitive tool.
 Hereafter, we use entropy-weighted DMAP unless otherwise specified.
-See Appendix \ref{sec:entropy-weighting} for more information on entropy weighting.
+See Appendix \ref{sec:entropy-weighting} for more information on entropy-weighting.